 Can I also view results after assessments have been closed?

-Which abbreviations is the examiner able to enter on their own?
+Which abbreviations can people with the functions "PV-Leistungserfassung" and "PV-Leistungserfassung" enter on their own?

 - B = a pass-fail exam has been passed